 Let’s also see some advantages of linked list over arrays:

-2) No Memory Wastage: As the size of a linked list can grow or shrink at runtime, so there is no memory wastage.
+- No Memory Wastage: As the size of a linked list can grow or shrink at runtime, there is no memory wastage.
 Only the required memory is allocated.
-In arrays, we have to first initialize it with a size which we may or may not fully use; hence wastage of memory may occur.
+In arrays, we have to first initialize it with a size that we may or may not fully use; hence wastage of memory may occur.

 - Only the address present in the pointers needs to be updated.